 Implementing Domain Driven Design with Microservices

 When we talk about applying DDD to microservices, what do we exactly mean?
-What is challenging in applying DDD to Microservices?
-The answer lays in the Microservices properties, where each microservice is:
+What is challenging in applying DDD to microservices?
+The answer lies in the microservices properties, where each microservice is:

 • Independent and complete unit of functionality